 Revolution doesn’t come cheap, and neither does the financing of a brand-new nation.
 Fortunately for the United States, in 1775, 35-year old Polish Jew Haym Salomon landed in New York City.
 Though his only ambition was to start a brokerage firm — knowing little of the turmoil roiling the Colonies — Haym would become the greatest individual financier of the Revolutionary War, playing a major role in securing the independence of the new United States of America.

-Unfortunately, at the end of the war the U.S. plunged into financial crisis, and the fledgling government was unable to repay its debts to Haym Solomon.
+Unfortunately, at the end of the war the U.S. plunged into financial crisis, and the fledgling government was unable to repay its debts to Haym Salomon.
 When at age 44 his life was cut short by tuberculosis — likely stemming from his harsh treatment in prison at the start of the war — the American Revolution’s most generous financier died penniless.
-Bankrupt but a hero, Haym was buried in an unmarked grave at Mikveh Israel Cemetery, at 8th and Spruce Streets, where a memorial now stands in his honor.
+Bankrupt but an American patriot, Haym was buried in an unmarked grave at Mikveh Israel Cemetery, at 823 Spruce Street, where a memorial now stands in his honor.